 Analyzing Political Violence - September 12th, Hour 3

-Time Text
+Time

-This is an iHeart Podcast.
+This is an iHeart podcast.

 All right, news roundup and information overload hour.

-If you want to join us, we are expecting, and I've been told and it's been confirmed, that Charlie Kirk's widow, the bride that he loved, Erica, is going to be giving a statement tonight.
+Sean, if you want to join us, we are expecting, and I've been told and it's been confirmed, that Charlie Kirk's widow, the bride that he loved, Erica, is going to be giving a statement tonight.

-We'll have it on Hannity 9 Eastern on Fox.
+We'll have it on Hannity, 9 Eastern on Fox.

-I can only imagine, you know, I I I can't imagine, to be very honest, the pain that she is going through and the shock that she's going through as she looks at her two beautiful children every day.
+I can only imagine, you know, I can't imagine, to be very honest, the pain that she is going through and the shock that she's going through as she looks at her two beautiful children every day.

-is that the left has used every weapon at their disposal to smear slander, besmirch, destroy the character, demonize, dehumanize Donald Trump.
+Melania Trump came down that escalator, a Trump Tower, is that the left has used every weapon at their disposal to smear, slander, besmirch, destroy the character, demonize, dehumanize Donald Trump.

 You know, Miranda Devine put out a video.